Aletheian: Biography

-The group changed its name to Aletheian, a derivation of the Greek word for "truth", in the sense of "discovering", in 2003 when the band underwent a major line-up change acquiring two new members and made the decision to take the band to the touring level for the first time.
-Isenberg had departed from the band due to family matters, as had Turner, whose wife was pregnant with twins at the time.
-The style and material of the band did not change with the name, combining elements of technical, progressive, Scandinavian, and melodic death metal.
-Apolutrosis, a full-length Concept album, pre-release made available independently in 2003.
-The album was initially supposed to be released as an EP, however, Century Media Records was interested in the band at the time, but only if they recorded a full-length.
+The group changed its name to Aletheian, a derivation of the Greek word for "truth", in the sense of "discovering", in 2003 when the band underwent a major line-up change acquiring two new members and decided to take the band to the touring level for the first time.
+Isenberg departed the band due to family matters, as did Turner, whose wife was pregnant with twins at the time.
+The style and material of the band did not change with the name, combining technical, progressive, Scandinavian, and melodic death metal elements.
+Apolutrosis, a full-length concept album, pre-release made available independently in 2003.
+The album was supposed to be released as an EP; however, Century Media Records was interested in the band at the time, but only if they recorded a full-length.
 This led the band to record several instrumental tracks in addition to the four tracks they had finished.
-Following the album being recorded, Century Media was no longer interested.
-It was re-mixed and re-mastered for full-release in 2004 on Hope Prevails Productions.
+Following the recording of the album, Century Media was no longer interested.
+It was re-mixed and re-mastered for full release in 2004 on Hope Prevails Productions.
 The same year ...Hope Prevails was partially re-recorded, re-mixed, re-mastered, and re-released with updated artwork and the name Aletheian on Hope Prevails Productions.
-Dying Vine was Recorded, mixed, and mastered at Studio Insomnia.
-The album was delayed severely due to Kenis injuring his hand with a box-cutter knife.
-Kenis also produced, sound teched, engineered, mixed, and mastered the album on top of performing guitars and bass on it.
+Dying Vine was recorded, mixed, and mastered at Studio Insomnia.
+The album was delayed due to Kenis injuring his hand with a box-cutter knife.
+Kenis produced, sound teched, engineered, mixed, and mastered the album on top of playing guitars and bass on it.
 The album was released in July 2005 by Hope Prevails Productions.
 In 2005, the band released Aletheian Live DVD, featuring two hours of edited live concert footage, concept music video, behind-the-scenes recording documentary, and more.
 Aletheian has contributed two songs, "Break in the Clouds" and "Exaleipheian", recorded live in Ohio for Spindust Records' DVD compilation video 10/20 Underground Rock Show in 2004.